ZupIT/nimbus-docs/compose/getting-started.md

             AppTheme {
                 // A surface container using the 'background' color from the theme Surface(color = MaterialTheme.colors.background) {
-                    Nimbus(config = config) {
+                    // For this render tree we use the configuration created above Nimbus(config = config) {
-                        NimbusNavigator(ViewRequest("/1"))
+                        // Here your start a navigation flow that requests a page from $BASE_URL/1 NimbusNavigator(ViewRequest("/1"))
                     }
                 }